AMERICA'S RUN FOR THE FALLEN ... April 7 - August 5, 2018

 - With all still at attention, flags are placed in the ground.

 - Designated runner calls for hand salute, then at ease.. (pay respects to those waiting)

 - New team positioned and ready to run.

-- New bio is handed to next designated runner for the next mile.
+- New names are handed to next designated runner for the next mile.